Updated: Mar 30, 2024

 These policies protect against losses and damage after a covered peril, providing peace of mind and financial help.

 But under certain circumstances, your insurance provider can decide not to renew your policy.
-If this happens to you, ask for an explanation, make necessary changes to the property, and if necessary, consider other coverage options.
+If this happens to you, ask for an explanation, make necessary changes to the property and, if necessary, consider other coverage options.